+ifVHCPacketGroup

+-- are mutually exclusive; at most one of these groups is implemented

+-- for a particular interface.
+When any of these groups is implemented

+-- for a particular interface, then ifCounterDiscontinuityGroup must

+-- also be implemented for that interface.

+GROUP ifFixedLengthGroup

+DESCRIPTION

+"This group is mandatory for those network interfaces which

+are character-oriented or transmit data in fixed-length

+transmission units, and for which the value of the

+corresponding instance of ifSpeed is less than or equal to

+20,000,000 bits/second."

+GROUP

+ifHCFixedLengthGroup

+DESCRIPTION

+"This group is mandatory for those network interfaces which

+are character-oriented or transmit data in fixed-length

+transmission units, and for which the value of the

+corresponding instance of ifSpeed is greater than 20,000,000

+bits/second."

+GROUP

+ifPacketGroup

+DESCRIPTION

+McCloghrie & Kastenholz Standards Track

+[Page 50]

+'''

-McCloghrie & Kastenholz Standards Track [Page 51] -- compliance statements ifCompliance2 MODULE-COMPLIANCE STATUS current DESCRIPTION "The compliance statement for SNMPv2 entities which have network interfaces."
-MODULE -- this module MANDATORY-GROUPS { ifGeneralInformationGroup, ifStackGroup2, ifCounterDiscontinuityGroup } GROUP ifFixedLengthGroup DESCRIPTION "This group is mandatory for all network interfaces which are character-oriented or transmit data in fixed-length transmission units." ifHCFixedLengthGroup GROUP DESCRIPTION "This group is mandatory only for those network interfaces which are character-oriented or transmit data in fixed-length transmission units, and for which the value of the corresponding instance of ifSpeed is greater than 20,000,000 bits/second."
-GROUP ifPacketGroup DESCRIPTION "This group is mandatory for all network interfaces which are packet-oriented."
-GROUP ifHCPacketGroup DESCRIPTION "This group is mandatory only for those network interfaces which are packet-oriented and for which the value of the corresponding instance of ifSpeed is greater than 650,000,000 bits/second."
+"This group is mandatory for those network interfaces which are packet-oriented, and for which the value of the corresponding instance of ifSpeed is less than or equal to 20,000,000 bits/second."
+GROUP ifHCPacketGroup DESCRIPTION "This group is mandatory only for those network interfaces which are packet-oriented and for which the value of the corresponding instance of ifSpeed is greater than 20,000,000 bits/second but less than or equal to 650,000,000 bits/second." ifVHCPacketGroup GROUP DESCRIPTION "This group is mandatory only for those network interfaces which are packet-oriented and for which the value of the corresponding instance of ifSpeed is greater than 650,000,000 bits/second."
+GROUP ifCounterDiscontinuityGroup DESCRIPTION "This group is mandatory for those network interfaces that are required to maintain counters (i.e., those for which one of the ifFixedLengthGroup, ifHCFixedLengthGroup, ifPacketGroup, ifHCPacketGroup, or ifVHCPacketGroup is mandatory)."
 GROUP ifRcvAddressGroup DESCRIPTION "The applicability of this group MUST be defined by the media-specific MIBs.
-Media-specific MIBs must define the exact meaning, use, and semantics of the addresses in this group."
+Media-specific MIBs must define the exact meaning, use, and semantics of the addresses in this group." ifLinkUpDownTrapEnable OBJECT MIN-ACCESS read-only DESCRIPTION "Write access is not required." ifPromiscuousMode OBJECT MIN-ACCESS read-only DESCRIPTION "Write access is not required."
+OBJECT ifAdminStatus

-OBJECT ifLinkUpDownTrapEnable MIN-ACCESS read-only DESCRIPTION "Write access is not required."
-OBJECT ifPromiscuousMode MIN-ACCESS read-only DESCRIPTION "Write access is not required."
-OBJECT ifStackStatus SYNTAX INTEGER { active(1) } -- subset of RowStatus MIN-ACCESS read-only DESCRIPTION "Write access is not required, and only one of the six enumerated values for the RowStatus textual convention need be supported, specifically: active(1)."
-OBJECT ifAdminStatus INTEGER { up(1), down(2) } SYNTAX MIN-ACCESS read-only DESCRIPTION "Write access is not required, nor is support for the value testing(3)."
-OBJECT ifAlias MIN-ACCESS read-only DESCRIPTION "Write access is not required." ::= { ifCompliances 2 } -- units of conformance ifGeneralInformationGroup OBJECT-GROUP OBJECTS { ifIndex, ifDescr, ifType, ifSpeed, ifPhysAddress, ifAdminStatus, ifOperStatus, ifLastChange, ifLinkUpDownTrapEnable, ifConnectorPresent, ifHighSpeed, ifName, ifNumber, ifAlias, ifTableLastChange } STATUS current DESCRIPTION "A collection of objects providing information applicable to all network interfaces." ::= { ifGroups 10 } -- the following five groups are mutually exclusive; at most -- one of these groups is implemented for any interface
+'''

+INTEGER { up(1), down(2) }

+SYNTAX

+MIN-ACCESS read-only

+DESCRIPTION

+"Write access is not required, nor is support for the value

+testing(3)."

+OBJECT

+ifAlias

+MIN-ACCESS

+read-only

+DESCRIPTION

+"Write access is not required."

+::= { ifCompliances 3 }

+-- units of conformance

+ifGeneralInformationGroup

+OBJECT-GROUP

+OBJECTS { ifIndex, ifDescr, ifType, ifSpeed, ifPhysAddress,

+ifAdminStatus, ifOperStatus, ifLastChange,

+ifLinkUpDownTrapEnable, ifConnectorPresent,

+ifHighSpeed, ifName, ifNumber, ifAlias,

+ifTableLastChange }

+STATUS current

+DESCRIPTION

+"A collection of objects providing information applicable to

+all network interfaces."

+::= { ifGroups 10 }

+-- the following five groups are mutually exclusive; at most

+-- one of these groups is implemented for any interface

+ifFixedLengthGroup

+OBJECT-GROUP

+OBJECTS { ifInOctets, ifOutOctets, ifInUnknownProtos,

+ifInErrors, ifOutErrors }

+STATUS current

+DESCRIPTION

+"A collection of objects providing information specific to

+non-high speed (non-high speed interfaces transmit and

+receive at speeds less than or equal to 20,000,000

+bits/second) character-oriented or fixed-length-transmission

+network interfaces."

+::= { ifGroups 2 }

+ifHCFixedLengthGroup

+OBJECT-GROUP

+OBJECTS { ifHCInOctets, ifHCOutOctets,

+ifInOctets, ifOutOctets, ifInUnknownProtos,

+ifInErrors, ifOutErrors }

+STATUS current

+DESCRIPTION

+'''